CoEDL/elpis/docs/wiki/install-elpis-on-gcp-gpu.md

 ### GPU

 For GPU, we need to install NVIDIA stuff.
-Rather than doing this in an install script just start the machine, SSH to it and then execute the commands.
+Rather than doing this in an install script, start the machine, SSH to it and then install CUDA and Docker.

 #### Create a new VM